canalplus/rx-player/src/parsers/manifest/dash/wasm-parser/README.md

    If the XML element encountered is recognized, it will call a JavaScript callback with the right number, to signal that this element has been encountered.

-4. This callback, registered by the TypeScript code, begin to create the object corresponding to that element and update some callbacks called by Rust so that new elements and attributes are considered as part of this element.
+4. This callback, registered by the TypeScript code, begins to create the object corresponding to that element and update some callbacks called by Rust so that new elements and attributes are considered as part of this element.